 Every time we drive past Loch Dochart on our way up towards Crianlarich, I crane my neck to catch sight of a ruined castle.
 It isn’t easy to spot – sometimes I miss it – because you have to wait for a gap in the trees.
 And stopping on that particular stretch of road is more difficult than you’d think.

 But last autumn we did stop, and walked back through the woods that fringe the loch in order to get a better, and longer, look at Loch Dochart Castle.

 On foot, you can’t get any closer than this.
-But a few years ago, my daughter Leonie paddled to the island in her kayak, so some of the photos here are hers.
+But a few years ago our daughter Leonie kayaked to the island, so some of the photos here are hers.

 “He was also distinguished by the name of Duncan Du-na-curic, from his dark complexion, and the cap or cowl he constantly wore…”

 Otherwise known as ‘Duncan of the Black Cowl’, the 7th Laird of Glenorchy was ‘a man of considerable force of character’.
 He was born around 1550 and died in 1631 at the age of 81, which was remarkable for that time.
 Duncan owned seven castles – Taymouth (known then as Balloch), Finlarig, Edinample, Loch Dochart, Achallader, Barcaldine, and Culchurn (now spelled Kilchurn).
 They all lie within the old region of Breadalbane, the ‘high lands of Alba’.
 I hadn’t heard of some of them, and looking them up confirmed that they are wonderful old tower houses similar to Loch Dochart.
 Four are ruined, while Barcaldine is now a guest house and Edinample is a private home.
 Taymouth was re-built in extravagant style in the early 1800s.

 The name ‘Barcaldine’ contains the element ‘challtuin’, a Gaelic word meaning ‘hazel wood’.